alexmrqz/RV64IMF-CPU/README.md

 # RV64IMF  CPU
-## Implementation and Optimization Case Study
+## An Implementation and Optimization Case Study
-Implementing a RISC-V CPU in Verilog RTL with full simulation and verification.
-Once baseline is done, I’ll replace key modules with custom blocks and compare area, power, timing, and dev time to evaluate tradeoffs.
+RISC-V CPU implemented in Verilog RTL with full simulation and verification.
+After the baseline is complete, key modules will be replaced with custom blocks to compare area, power, timing, and development time tradeoffs.